ckswilliams/modOpenREM/docs/install-prep.rst

 ---------------------------------------------
 *Windows only – this is usually automatic in linux*

-During the Windows Python 2.7 installation, you can choose to add Python.exe to Path – choose this option:
+During the Windows Python 2.7 installation, 'install' Add Python.exe to Path:

 .. figure:: img/PythonWindowsPath.png
     :alt: Add Python to Path image